dreamgrove/dreamgrove/content/balance/2018-08-10_Balance_Leveling_FAQ.md

 ### Is it Worth Playing in Warmode?

 It is highly recommended that you play with Warmode on as it speeds up leveling by a considerable amount.
-10% XP and heavily increased damage from honor talents mainly in the form of {{< spell 200567 "Crescent Burn" "beta" >}} far outweighs the risk of dying in world pvp.
+10% XP and heavily increased damage from honor talents mainly in the form of {{< spell 200567 "Crescent Burn" "beta" >}} far outweighs the risk of dying in world PvP.
 If you choose to turn Warmode off due to not wanting to pvp or heavy faction imbalance, it won’t make or break your experience, but it will cost you some extra time.
 It’s worth noting that early on in the expansion there will be few people pvping as they will also be leveling in their own factions zone.

 ### What is the Strategy?

-Basically, the optimal strategy as Balance Druid leveling from 110-115 is to be in Balance Specialization, but be in Bear Form and spam {{< spell 164812 "Moonfire" "beta" >}} with the legendary Fury of Nature equipped.
-The reason for being in Balance spec is so you can talent {{< spell 200567 "Crescent Burns" "beta" >}}, an honor talent, and also have {{< spell 279620 "Twin Moons" "beta" >}}.
+Basically, the optimal strategy as Balance Druid involves spamming {{< spell 164812 "Moonfire" "beta" >}} due to how many modifiers it has in open world, especially in combination with {{< spell 200567 "Crescent Burns" "beta" >}}.

+- If you're medium item level (215-240), you should spam Moonfire in Bear Form while in Balance Specialization.
+You must have the Fury of Nature and Lady and the Child legendary equipped for this to work.

+- If leveling in a group or if you have 240+ item level, you should level in Moonkin Form, still spamming Moonfire.
+The best legendaries in Moonkin Form are Lady and the Child and Sephuz's Secret.

+- If you are below 215 item level, don't have the previous legendaries, or just want to level as fast as possible, it is recommended you level in Guardian Specialization with Sephuz's Secret and Lady and the Child equipped if you have them.
+The talents you take for Guardian Specialization can be found in the Level 116 section.

+It's worth noting that Azerite armor is not worth more than Lady and the Child until after level 115.

 ### What is the Best Order of Zones for Leveling?